 The question is, “Who is ruining the earth and the people on earth?”
 The Bible insists that God made a good world!
 And the Bible insists that God made man good!
 Man was to manage the world and everything on it (Genesis 1:31).
 Then, who let Satan, the serpent, into the good world?
 Again, the Bible insists that it was Eve and Adam!
-It was Eve and Adam’s friendship with the snake lost them Paradise.
+It was Eve and Adam’s friendship with the snake that lost them Paradise.
 Not only did Eve and Adam lose Paradise, they also lost their relationship with God, the Creator (Genesis 3).
 God chose Noah, Abraham, and Israel to save man and the world.
 However, the offsprings of these men, fell into the clutches of Satan.
 And it was Satan who kept, and who continues to keep sowing bad seed, which is enjoyable to the human appetite of the flesh.
 At long last, God sent His Son Jesus to save Israel and the world.
-But, the Jewish leaders of the chosen people, felt threatened!
+But the Jewish leaders, of the chosen people, felt threatened!
 And therefore, the Jewish leaders had Jesus God’s Son removed.
 Inadvertently, these Jewish high priests sacrificed the “Lamb of God” for their sins.
 It is a remarkable story!
 Let us follow the trail of Jesus the Lamb, God sent John the Baptist to announce His Presence:

 The next day John saw Jesus coming toward him, and he said, “Behold, the Lamb of God, who takes away the sin of the world!
 This is he of whom I said, ‘After me comes a man who ranks before me, for he was before me.’
 I myself did not know him; but for this I came baptizing with water, that he might be revealed to Israel.”
 And John bore witness, “I saw the Spirit descend as a dove from heaven, and it remained on him.
 I myself did not know him; but he who sent me to baptize with water said to me, ‘He on whom you see the Spirit descend and remain, this is he who baptizes with the Holy Spirit.’
 And I have seen and have borne witness that this is the Son of God” (John 1:29-34).